Spiratatoe/Cabot_Trail_CEC_2025/README.md

 # Introduction
 Welcome to the CEC 2025 Programming Competition!
-Everything you need is in this Github, and we recommend the following steps to get started:
+Everything you need is in this GitHub, and we recommend the following steps to get started:

 1. Read the rest of this README.md
 2. Read the tutorial linked in githubHowToUseGithubDesktop.txt